Welcome to today's edition of the Rush 24-7 podcast.

 How's he befriended France?

-The only thing he did for Sarkozy, snurly, was give him a five five-inch or six-inch platform to stand on, so nobody would know he's five-five.
+But our allies, no, the only thing he did for Sarkozy, Snerdley, was give him a five-inch or six-inch platform to stand on so nobody would know he's 5'5.

 Has he reached out to Germany?